|The Green Papers|

 The count below does not include Satellite Caucuses (Clinton 2, Sanders 1) and Tele-Caucus (Clinton 1, Sanders 1).

-Saturday 30 April 2016: Democratic Party District Conventions convene in each congressional district to choose the district's delegates to the Democratic National Convention.
+Saturday 30 April 2016 (presumably): Democratic Party District Conventions convene in each congressional district to choose the district's delegates to the Democratic National Convention.
 A mandatory 15 percent threshold is required in order for a presidential contender to be allocated National Convention delegates at the district level.

 The National Convention District Delegates are elected at the District Conventions.